BDC Hamburger Icon

 All of the featured certifications here have rigorous requirements.

-• CFA: The CFA designation requires a bachelor’s degree (at minimum) and four years of experience in addition to two exams.
+• CFA: The CFA designation requires a bachelor’s degree (at minimum) and two years of experience in addition to two exams.
 It takes four or more years, on average, to complete the CFA program, with candidates logging more than 300 study hours per exam level.

 • CGFM and CMA: The CGFM and CMA designations require a bachelor’s degree or accounting certificate and a minimum of two years of professional experience in addition to passing three exams.